withoutend/DFE-and-Precoder/README.md

 # DFE-and-Precoder
+This is the final project expirement of Prof. An-Yeu's Adaptive Signal Processing at 2020 spring semester

+author: withoutend, jmkevein

+THP.m
+	A matlab simulation of Tomlinson-Harashima Precoder. pic/
-The final project of adaptive signal processing
+	The saved figure of THP.m